 - Adhering to a Market Focused and Financially Disciplined Real Estate Strategy.
 We have grown our store base consistently since our founding in 1972, developing more than 99% of our stores organically.
 We believe there is significant opportunity to expand our retail store base in the United States.
-Our goal is to open 35-40 net new stores during Fiscal 2018, and to open a minimum of 30 net new Burlington Stores annually going forward. - Maintaining Focus on Unit Economics and Returns.
+We have identified numerous market opportunities that we believe will allow us to reach 1,000 stores over the long-term.
+Our goal is to open approximately 50 net new stores during Fiscal 2019. - Maintaining Focus on Unit Economics and Returns.
 We have adopted a market focused approach to new store openings with a specific focus on maximizing sales while achieving attractive unit economics and returns.
-This focus is demonstrated by the fact that more than 98% of our existing stores had positive Adjusted EBITDA for Fiscal 2017.
+This focus is demonstrated by the fact that more than 98% of our existing stores had positive Adjusted EBIT for Fiscal 2018.
 By focusing on opening stores with attractive unit economics, we are able to achieve attractive returns on capital and continue to grow our margins.
-We believe that, as we continue to reduce our comparable store inventory, we will be able to reduce the square footage of our stores while continuing to maintain our broad assortment. - Enhancing the Store Experience Through Store Remodels.
+We believe that, as we continue to reduce our comparable store inventory, we will be able to reduce the square footage of our stores while continuing to maintain our broad assortment. - Enhancing the Store Experience Through Store Remodels and Relocations.
 We continue to invest in store remodels on a store-by-store basis where appropriate, taking into consideration the age, sales and profitability of a store, as well as the potential impact to the customer shopping experience.
-During Fiscal 2017, we remodeled 34 of our stores.
+During Fiscal 2018, we remodeled 39 of our stores, including 5 stores that were closed in 2017 due to weather-related issues, and relocated 12 stores.
 In our remodeled stores, we have typically incorporated new flooring, painting, lighting and graphics, relocated our fitting rooms to maximize productive selling space, added new departments such as home and accessories and made various other improvements as appropriate by location.

-• Increasing Operating Margins.
+• Enhancing Operating Margins.